g2bb/PokemonCDT/README.md

 ![Screenshot of settting page](/img/screenshotSettings1280.jpg)

 **CHANGE LOG**
-Version 6.0
-This is one of my biggest updates yet!
+Version 6.0 *This is one of my biggest updates yet!*
 - Pokemon Scarlet and Violet Support
+    - Used an estimated release date of November 18th 2022 based on recent releases
 - Added Settings menu
 - Added RSS Feed
 - Added setting to toggle the icon badge countdown